katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

 > ## Challenge
 > 1. Create a new DataFrame by joining the contents of the `raingauge_data.csv` and
 > `raingauges.csv` tables.
-Then calculate the distribution of:
+Then summarise the data (rainfall) over:
 >
 > 	1. raingauges by region_id
 > 	2. raingauges by day by region_id
 >
 >
 > 2. In the data folder, there is a region `CSV` that contains information about the
 >    region associated with each raingauge.
-Use that data to summarize the number of
->   raingauges by region name.
+Use that data together with the `raingauges` table to count the raingauges per region and show the raingauges names per region name.
 {: .challenge}